xamarin/urho-samples/README.md

 * FormsSamples
 * FeatureSamples
 * SamplyGame
+* HoloLens, ARKit, ARCore
-* HoloLens
+* Mixed samples

-## ARKit & ARCore
+## ARKit, ARCore and HoloLens

+These directories contain samples for running UrhoSharp on HoloLens, ARKit and ARCore.
-'ARKit' and 'ARCore' showcase simple scenes rendered on top of camera (AR) Also there is a mixed sample that shares a scene between iOS, Android and HoloLens (see Mixed/AR)
+Also there is a mixed sample that shares a scene between iOS, Android and HoloLens (see Mixed/AR)

 ![Screenshot](ARKit/Mutant.gif)